Picterra/byom_yolov8_example/Readme.md

 `docker run -v $PWD/input:/input/ -v $PWD/output:/output picterra-byom-example`

-You should expect to see myobjects.geojson appear in your `output` directory
+You should expect to see results.geojson appear in your `output` directory

 # Publishing to the Picterra platform